It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 The downside is that the gel stain tends to cover the natural beauty of the wood, so you may have to look for alternatives.

-The gel stain is a wonderful wood finishing agent that can be applied over a variety of different materials even if it’s already stained or painted with paints like milk paint, chalk paint, or latex paint.
+The gel stain is a wonderful wood finishing agent that can be applied over a variety of different materials, even if it’s already stained or painted with paints like milk paint, chalk paint, or latex paint.

-For laminate, it’s not as absorbent as natural wood, so you should let the gel stain dry for a few days between coats before you apply the top coat.
+Laminate on countertops, tabletops, cabinets, etc., is not as absorbent as natural wood, so you should let the gel stain dry for a few days between coats before you apply the top coat.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.